ROMAsofthub/ROMAsofthub/README.md

 ![Diseño sin título(2)](https://github.com/user-attachments/assets/62704106-17da-4d63-8fe7-4843166d6d9d)

 ## About [ROMA]software
 Hello!
-I am the creator and sole developer behind **[ROMA]software**.
+I am the creator and developer behind **[ROMA]software**.
 My passion for technology and programming has led me to create this personal project, where I develop small applications and tools for the general public as a hobby.
 Through small programs and practical solutions, I aim to contribute to the open-source software community and help others with simple yet effective projects.

 Even though I am a one-person team, every line of code is written with dedication and care, always striving to deliver functional and high-quality products.